Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Methodology

 is a subset of $\mathcal U$, then \eqref{feedback_disp} always holds with control \eqref{control} and supply rate \eqref{QSR}.
 Moreover, \eqref{control} is a stabilizing control.

 \textbf{Proof:} The proof is given in Appendix~\ref{Apdx:T2}.

 Theorem 2 provides us with insights on how to design stabilizing controls based on dissipativity.
 A natural interpretation is that the control should supply as little energy as possible to the system.
 To see this, consider constant $Q$, $S$, and $R$, then the supply rate becomes $u^TRu+2x^TSu+x^TQx$, a quadratic function of $u$.
-With $R$ positive definite, the function is minimized when $u=-R^{-1}S^Tx$ and the minimum value is exactly $-x^T\Delta(x) x$.
-Therefore, we obtain a low upper bound for the increase in the storage function $V$ in one time step.
-If additionally such an upper bound is negative definite, $V$ can only be strictly decreasing unless it reaches $V=0$, bringing the system to equilibrium.
+With $R$ positive definite, the function is minimized when $u=-R^{-1}S^Tx$ and the minimum value is exactly $-x^T\Phi(x) x$.
+Therefore, we obtain a low upper bound $-x^T\Phi(x) x$ for the increase in the storage function $V$ in one time step.
+If additionally such an upper bound is negative definite, which can be governed by the stronger condition $\Phi(x)\succ0$, $V$ can only be strictly decreasing unless it reaches $V=0$, bringing the system to equilibrium.

 The minimization of the supply rate function implies the infinite-horizon optimality of the proposed dissipativity-based control, as shown in the following theorem.

 \textbf{Theorem 3}: Suppose that system \eqref{DynamicalSystem} satisfies all the conditions of Theorem 2, then the control \eqref{control} is the solution to the following optimal control problem: